The 20th Century

 weaving mill in Szentgotthárd.
 The Slovene population group found work

 in the aforementioned enterprises.
-In the beginning, they commuted to
+In the beginning, they commuted to work from

-to Hungarian-speaking cities compromised the continuity of the Slovene identity
+Hungarian-speaking cities compromised the continuity of the Slovene identity

 within the Raba Region enormously.
 The then-socialist enonomic and social